 Over time, a series of identifiable signs and symptoms associated with the development of Lipedema have become more easily recognized.
-In general, this condition is correlated to excessive and extremely disproportionate nodular fat cells and masses showing up across the thighs, hips, legs and upper torso and arms.
+In general, this condition is correlated to excessive and extremely disproportionate nodular fat cells and masses showing up across the thighs, hips, legs, and upper torso and arms.
 Where conditions such as Lymphedema tend to be more noticeable in one limb more than the other, Lipedema tends to affect both legs and arms equally in patients.
-Many individuals suffering from Lipedema are prone to bruising and report a significant amount of pain associated with the cell buildup and swelling.
+Many individuals suffering from Lipedema are prone to bruising and report a significant amount of pain associated with cell buildup and swelling.

 Stages of Lipedema